bughatti/SetTopBox/README.md

 Install Skin Skin Confluence Hybrid Helix

 Now lets go to programs and install some addons before we get Pseudo TV setup.
-Open Addon Installer, click on Featured Addons then click on USTVnow and install.
+Open Addon Installer, click on Featured Addons then click on USTVnow Live and install.
 Now we want to search for a few others.
 Under addon installer click on search and type the below in, 1 at a time exactly as I have them

 -plugin.program.super.favourites